 College of Yoga and Cultural Synthesis

-Be it any subject, a teacher should emphasize on inculcation of ethical values amongst students, while planning out a subject matter to be taught.Swami Kuvalayananda
+Be it any subject, a teacher should emphasize on value inculcation and ethical values while planning out teaching of his subject matter.Swami Kuvalayananda

 Why study at Kdham?